jinalpatel1210/CoLD_Enhancement/README.md

 # Main Enhancement

-The proposed **CoLD++** framework extends the original CoLD recovery stage through **Label Correction instead of Sample Removal**.
+The proposed **CoLD++** framework extends the original **CoLD** framework by introducing a **multi-stage label recovery mechanism** that recovers reliable samples discarded during the original denoising process instead of permanently removing them.

-The recovery pipeline consists of four stages:
+As illustrated in Figure 1, the proposed framework consists of the following stages.

-### 1. Multi-view Agreement
+### 1. Original CoLD Denoising

-Samples discarded by the original CoLD purification stage are revisited.
-Only samples receiving unanimous agreement across the Global View and all Local Views are considered recovery candidates.
+The original CoLD framework is first executed without any modification.
+Multi-view clustering together with GMM-based noise detection separates the training data into:

+- Kept (clean) samples
+- Discarded (potentially noisy) samples

+These kept samples are then used to train the downstream classifier.

+---

-### 2. Classifier Verification
+### 2. Candidate Recovery using Agreement and Classifier Matching

+Discarded samples are reconsidered through a two-stage verification process.

+#### (a) Majority Agreement

+Each discarded sample receives labels from all collaborative views.
+An agreement score is computed based on the number of views predicting the same label.
+Only samples whose agreement score exceeds a predefined threshold are selected as recovery candidates.

+#### (b) Classifier Verification

-A downstream classifier trained using the purified samples predicts labels for all recovery candidates.
+The downstream classifier trained on the purified dataset predicts labels for all candidate samples.

-### 3. Label Correction
+#### (c) Label Matching

-A candidate sample is recovered only when the classifier prediction matches the collaborative agreement label.
-This minimizes the risk of introducing incorrectly recovered samples.
+A candidate sample is recovered only when the classifier prediction matches the majority agreement label.
+This dual verification reduces the probability of recovering incorrectly labeled samples.

+---

+### 3. Top-k Sample Selection

+Among the verified recovery candidates, only the top-*k* samples are selected for recovery.
+This limits the number of recovered samples while ensuring that only highly reliable candidates are added back to the training set.

+---

-### 4. Selective Sample Reintegration
+### 4. Retraining and Evaluation

-Recovered samples are assigned corrected labels and merged back into the purified training set.
-The downstream classifier is then retrained using both purified and recovered samples.
+The recovered samples are merged with the original clean samples to construct the final training dataset.

+The downstream classifier is retrained on this updated dataset and evaluated on the clean test set using Macro-F1 score.

-This strategy preserves informative training samples that would otherwise be discarded, leading to improved downstream intrusion detection performance.
+This recovery strategy preserves informative samples that would otherwise be discarded by the original CoLD framework, thereby improving the robustness of learning under noisy-label conditions.

 ---